sagarana/presentations/20250117-LIBR559S/operational_data.md

 - manages operational data collection <!-- .element: class="fragment" -->
 - maintains data reporting platforms <!-- .element: class="fragment" -->

 notes: When I say "we" or talk about "our" work, I'm referring to the _Library Data Team_.
 It's a small team - currently just part of my time and all of Meghan's - but our work is broad in scope.
-To put it in a sentence, wwe make data about UBC Library operations accessible (and intelligible) to our colleagues across the library.
+To put it in a sentence, we make data about UBC Library operations accessible (and intelligible) to our colleagues across the library.
 This involves generating reports, compiling data for statistical surveys, managing data gathering, and making sure our data gathering and reporting platforms are configured well and running smoothly.
 Accomplishing these tasks well in a large, multi-branch library also involves a lot of documentation and training.
 People come and go, platforms change, operational needs change, and we try to provide enough information so our colleagues can use data responsibly and make good decisions.
 I'm proud of what our team has been able to accomplish.

 ---